Kindness: In psychology

 Studies at Yale University used games with babies to conclude that kindness is inherent to human beings.
 There are similar studies about the root of empathy in infancy – with motor mirroring developing in the early months of life, and leading (optimally) to the concern shown by children for their peers in distress.

 Barbara Taylor and Adam Phillips stressed the element of necessary realism in adult kindness, as well as the way "real kindness changes people in the doing of it, often in unpredictable ways".
+Polite fiction and paternalistic deception can backfire.